simone-sanfratello/log-segment/doc/README.md

 FILE -> use fs
 MAIL -> use nodemailer

-mode

-if segment is file, output only to this file if level is file, output only to this file
+If segment and level have different output mode, only one is performed.
+The priority is:

+- segment mode EMAIL -> send email segment settings
+- level mode EMAIL -> send email level settings
+- segment mode FILE -> write to file segment settings
+- level mode FILE -> write to file level settings
-else write to console
+- write to console

+settings:
-level
+* every level
-* unknow level, or empty
+* every segment

+can be call to unknow level, even empty string, if settings is * will be output

-#### Default
+### Default settings

 ````js
 const log = require('log-segment')